Compare Invoice Finance Quotes

 Reverse factoring offers lower financing costs because it relies on the buyer’s strong credit profile.
 We discussed earlier that it’s often initiated by a buyer who is a large and creditworthy company.

-The differences are shown in the table below as well.
+The differences are summarised in the table below.

 Criteria Factoring Reverse factoring